-The Atrush Field came online in July 2017, reaching peak rates in excess of 50,000 bopd during 2019, before suspension of development activities in 2020 resulted in declines thereafter.
+The Atrush field came online in July 2017, reaching peak rates in excess of 50,000 bopd during 2019, before the suspension of development activities in 2020 resulted in declines thereafter.
 With the resumption of development activities in 2021 (facilities expansion and development well drilling), field decline is being stabilized through increased water-handling capacity and delivery of additional dry oil-producing wells.
 During 2023, two new development wells were added and facility capacity enhancement projects progressed, until reduction in capital programs associated with the ITP shutdown in March 2023 led to suspension of non-critical development activities.
+During 2024, investment to complete the facilities expansion projects recommenced, trucking facilities were installed for operational flexibility with export via road tanker and well work was completed to optimize production.